 We have all been to parks and Zoos, I have been to the local parks, I walked with the lion cubs and marveled at the sight of Tigers and Leopards , what a great experience this was.
 I even paid the park with my money.

-Only some weeks ago, my 4 year old nephew was brought to Casela by his school on an educative tour… This is what he saw and this is what he learnt:
+Only some weeks ago, my 4 year old nephew visited the local wildlife and bird park Casela on a school educational tour… This is what he saw and this is what he learnt:

-- They are kept in cages and closed fenced areas
+- They are kept in cages and closed fenced areas, which really is okay.

-- They are all nice and calm… very calm!
+- They are all nice and calm wild animals… very calm!

 How was this educative?